Tools & Resources

 Emulates websites as individual with various types of color blindness would perceive them.

-- Firefox Web Developer Toolbar
+- Web Developer Toolbar for Firefox or Chrome.

 This highly useful toolbar is packed with features, including many that help developers to create websites that are accessible.

-- WAVE Toolbar
+- WAVE Chrome Extension

 - Web Accessibility Toolbar

-Programming, scripting and ARIA
+Programming, Scripting and ARIA

 Given the high level of interest in dynamic web programming among UW Web Developers, it is imperative that developers become familiar with accessibility standards, guidelines, and techniques, and apply them with developing web applications.
 Accessibility of dynamic web applications is dependent in large part on ARIA, the W3C’s draft specification for Accessible Rich Internet Applications.
 For additional information and resources related to ARIA see our ARIA for Web Applications page.

 Also, the following tool enables developers to inspect the accessibility information that is being exposed by web browsers to the operating system through various accessibility APIs.
 This can be very helpful for gaining a deeper understanding of the accessibility of your website or application: